EVERYDAY GOOD SAMARITAN

 Firefighters, EMS, and Law Enforcement must prioritize their time to help those with the greatest need in the most dire situations.
 As a result, others in need have to wait for help to arrive.

 CCRT Members are fully trained in the Incident Command System (ICS) and the National Incident Management System (NIMS).
 We have our own equipment, medical supplies, and dispatch/ticketing systems.
+We work with local authorities and DO NOT self-deploy.

 We track all of our efforts and provide timely reports back to a centralized incident command center.